AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 Hello!
 I'm Aarav Ragoonanan, I created this scoring machine for extra practice, but I would appreciate any feedback, thanks!

+**Important Announcements**
+A new version of this scoring machine will be created later today.
+This includes:
+- Better command support
+- Crontab

 **Packages Needed for this**
 - The operating system has to have a bash terminal